-Brian Reid is a custom fine furniture maker who builds one-of-a-kind American studio, artisinal furniture in the tradition of Sam Maloof or Jere Osgood.
+Brian Reid is a fine furniture maker who designs and makes one-of-a-kind, artisanal furniture in the American studio tradition of Sam Maloof or Jere Osgood.

 Interested in private tutoring?
-Brian can travel to your studio at your convenience.
-Contact Brian with your questions and needs.
+Contact Brian with your questions or travelling to your studio at your convenience.

-View examples of student projects from the Center for Furniture Craftsmanship 12 Week Intensive courses (from 2011-2014).
+View examples of student projects from the Center for Furniture Craftsmanship 12 Week Intensives (from 2011-2014).

-Check out my Flickr site for projects from the "Furniture and the American Evolution" class at Penland School of Crafts' 8 Week Concentration in Woods.
+Check out my Flickr site from the 2012 "Furniture and the American Evolution" class at Penland School of Crafts' 8 Week Concentration in Woods.
 Many thanks to Jack Mauch for his kind tribute for the Penland auction.